-WKNP in southern Sumatra, Indonesia is home to Sumatran tigers, elephants, and rhinos, all of which are critically endangered.
-The park comprises swamp forest and lowland rainforest, mostly secondary growth as a result of extensive logging in the 1960s-1970s.
+WKNP in southern Sumatra, Indonesia is home to Sumatran tigers, elephants and rhino, all of which are critically endangered.
+The park comprises swamp forest and lowland rain forest, mostly secondary growth as a result of extensive logging in the 1960s-1970s.
 There are over 400 bird species in WKNP.

 Almost half of the habitat remains degraded due to the prevalence of grass and forest fires by illegal encroachers bent on poaching.
 The park is continuously threatened by fire.

 Ranger Dicky Tri Sutanto says the illegal activity is growing.

 “Every year, we struggle to secure the vast reforested area from forest fire,” said Dicky Tri Sutanto.
 “Poaching, bird trapping, illegal grazing, and illegal fishing are all increasing and many of those activities are directly causing forest fire.”

 Rangers maintain an intense fire watch, hazard reduction, and rapid response program.

 Thin Green Line, through the generosity of its supporters, has provided vital equipment for the team.
 A four-wheel-drive vehicle with a water cannon and a 1000 litre water tank gives the team access to fast-moving fire fronts on degraded land.
 The customised vehicle not only sets up the rangers to fight forest fires, it provides mobility to respond to human-elephant conflict situations.
 The water cannon is also used to irrigate reforestation work.

 New personal equipment – backpack water sprayers, grass cutters, and safety clothing – sets up individual rangers to respond to grass fires and make firebreaks for forest fires.
 Binoculars are essential to monitor fire hotspots, observe wildlife and check for poachers.